andrewkaczynski/gowebapp/README.md

-# gowebapp
+# GO Web APP
-My test Go Web App
+My test web application with ready to be hosted on Kubernetes